ewolin/HighFreqNoiseMustang_paper/README.md

 ## Reproducing plots in paper
 Plots in Figure 1 can be reproduced by running the code as follows:

-(Run in the appropriate directory so you have the correct config file as well) Each subfigure a-d has its own directory:
+Each subfigure a-d has its own directory:

 GS | PERM | GE200 | TA

 Each folder contains a file called config.json and irisfedcat_[GS|PERM|GE200|TA].txt.

 ```bash